Don’t Make These YouTube Mistakes

-After working with hundreds of clients and reviewing their full channel audit, we noticed that there are a lot of common factors that can put your YouTube success on the line.
+After working with hundreds of clients and reviewing their full channel audit, we noticed that there are a lot of common factors and YouTube mistakes that can put your YouTube success on the line.
 We will share with you why your channel is not getting views or stopped growing.

 Many YouTube content creators think that they will just keep posting videos and one day they will succeed.
 They have put a lot of effort but unfortunately, they are doing things the wrong way.
 If you published about 30 videos in the period of 6-8 months and you didn’t cross the 500 subscriber milestone then you have to stop.
 You should seriously rethink your video content strategy.
 I see a lot of clients seek my help and they are having more than 70 videos and their channel is having few thousand views and less than 100 subscribers.
 Don’t wait that long.
 Remember it’s all about quality, not quantity.
 It’s much easier to renovate a new channel with few videos and help to get it back to life.

 If you like your own content, this doesn’t mean that all people will love it.
 A lot of channel owners just upload videos from their Facebook business pages or LinkedIn account or even a voice podcast and they think that viewers will be interested to watch their content.
 What happens is that they get zero engagements and few views.

 3. Buried YouTube Channel